-Every now and then when writing new blog posts you have to categorize posts a certain way so they show up correctly in a theme, or post to a certain page.
-A lot of modern themes and plugins use categories to uniquely place posts.
+Every now and then when writing new blog posts you have to categorize posts a certain way so they show up correctly in a WordPress theme, or post to a certain page.
+A lot of modern themes and plugins use categories to place posts uniquely.

 Unfortunately when using categories like so, they still show up on the blog or website in question.
 Because these extra categories end up being indexed, it leads to a very fragmented category listing.
 It also leads to unwanted categories displaying directly on the WordPress blog or website.

-This can be fixed two separate ways.
+You can delete categories in two separate ways.
 The first involves blocking the category in question from indexing on the site, so basically it still exists as far as the theme is concerned, but is invisible visually.
 The second method involves actually deleting the related category from the WordPress blog or site template.

 Most people are probably reading this and wondering, “what robots”?